How to Become Better at Gift Giving

 Some people dread occasions that are marked with gift giving.
 I have seen firsthand the stress, anxiety and even panic that are felt when trying but failing to come up with ideas, but personally I’ve always had a love of gift giving.

-Just before the holidays each year, our elementary school had the fourth graders run a mini boutique called the Jingle Bell Shop.
+Our elementary school had the fourth graders run a mini boutique called the Jingle Bell Shop just before the holidays each year.
 The teachers ordered actual merchandise for them to sell at a discounted rate to the younger students in the school.
 It was a fun way to teach the fourth graders about money, the economy and working while giving younger students a chance to buy Christmas gifts for their families (or toys for themselves as many often did).

-We would walk through the shop as a class murmuring excitedly about each item that caught our fancy.
-From the little pillows that said #1 Grandma to the mugs proclaiming Best Parent Ever, my young heart would leap with anticipation at buying gifts for my family.
+We walked through the shop as a class murmuring excitedly about each item that caught our fancy.
+From the little pillows that said #1 Grandma to the mugs proclaiming Best Parent Ever, my young heart leapt with anticipation at buying gifts for my family.

 That excitement has never faded for me.
 Few things in life make me happier than shopping for the perfect present for a loved one.
 And as it turns out, I have a knack for it.